Ctrl-F to search within page

 In 1928, Johnson met the Bauhaus architect Ludwig Mies van der Rohe, who was at the time designing the German Pavilion for the 1929 Barcelona exhibition.
 The meeting was a revelation for Johnson and formed the basis for a lifelong relationship.

-Johnson organized the landmark show "The International Style: Architecture Since 1922" at the Museum of Modern Art in 1932.
-It was profoundly influential and is seen as the US introduction such pivotal architects as Le Corbusier, Walter Gropius, and Mies van der Rohe.
-The exhibition was also notable for controversy: architect Frank Lloyd Wright withdrew his entries in pique that he was not more prominently featured.
+Johnson organized the landmark exhibition "The International Style: Architecture Since 1922" at the Museum of Modern Art in 1932.
+It was profoundly influential and is seen as the US introduction of pivotal architects as Corbusier, Walter Gropius, and Mies van der Rohe.
+The exhibition was also notable for jealousy between architects.
+Frank Lloyd Wright withdrew his entries in pique that he was not more prominently featured.
+Rudolph Schindler was unhappy that Richard Neutra was more prominently featured than he was.
+And so it goes.

+Johnson's father's early investment in ALCOA, the American aluminum company, made Johnson a millionaire in his '20s.
 Johnson joined van der Rohe in the design of the 1956 Seagram Building, a bronze and glass tower on Park Avenue.
 The New York Times called it the most important building of the twentieth century.
-Later Johnson commissions included the master plan of Lincoln Center, PPG Place in Pittsburgh, various building at New York University, and the Crystal Cathedral in Garden Grove, California.
+Later Johnson commissions included the master plan of Lincoln Center, PPG Place in Pittsburgh, various building at New York University, and the Crystal Cathedral in Garden Grove CA.

-Many thanks to Catherine Westergaard for her extensive research.
+Many thanks to Catherine Westergaard Cramer for her extensive research.

-1944 - The Julius and Cleome Wadsworth house, Virginia.
+1944 - The Julius and Cleome Wadsworth House, somewhere in Virginia.
 Unsure if built.

 1946 - The Booth House, 319 Pound Ridge Road, Bedford NY.
 3120 sf.
 Johnson's first house design to be built.
 Sold in 1955 to architectural photographer Robert Damora and his wife architect Sirkka Damora who lived there for 55 years.
 In the 1960's, Damora added a studio building adjacent to the house.
 Photos by Robert Damora and Robert Preston.
 Bottom photo by Julie Platner.
 Damora died in 2009.
 For sale in 2010-2011.